 The Level 3 fair value of land was derived using the observable recent prices of the reference properties and were adjusted for differences in key attributes such as property size, zoning and accessibility.
 The most significant input into this valuation approach is the price per square meter; hence, the higher the price per square meter, the higher the fair value of the properties.

-As of December 31, 2022 and 2021, the total estimated fair values of the investment properties amounted to P111.20 million and P86.84 million, respectively (see Note 11).
+As of December 31, 2022, the total estimated fair values of the investment properties P111.20 million (see Notes 11).